2026 How to Backup iPhone to iTunes on Computer

 On Mac: ~/Library/Application Support/MobileSync/Backup/

-If you know your iTunes backup password, restoring data that you backup iPhone to computer with iTunes is simple:
+If you know your iTunes backup password or you don't set up a password when you back up your data, restoring data that you backup iPhone to computer with iTunes is simple:

 restore iphone from itunes backup